isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-an-aluminum-boat/index.md

 Below I've outlined the detailed steps of painting an aluminium boat to (hopefully) make your boat-painting project much more straightforward.
 Luckily, with the correct formula, you won't need professional shipwright or expert painters
 .
-*To paint your aluminium boat Sand off the boat surface, scrub and pressure-wash the aluminium off contaminants and dust, apply the primer, paint about two paint coats, apply a clear coat once the coats are cured, and finally apply the anti-fouling paint.�*
+*To paint your aluminium boat Sand off the boat surface, scrub and pressure-wash the aluminium off contaminants and dust, apply the primer, paint about two paint coats, apply a clear coat once the coats are cured, and finally apply the anti-fouling paint.*
 ## Details: How to Paint an Aluminum Boat
 The market has a range of painting products, but some aren't quality of they are expensive.
 I've compiled a list of quality and affordable tools and materials you'll require for the Boat paint Job.
 1. Electric power drill